"Good enough" is costing your operation more than you think. I close that gap.

 Not the dramatic decision.
 Not the expensive one.
 The next best one.

 I come to this from an unusual place.
-Years producing and directing live theater (where a single missed cue changes everything) taught me something most business training never will: you don't make a show better by adding more.
+Years creating, producing and directing live musical theatre, where a single missed cue changes everything.
+Theatre taught me something most business training never will: you don't make a show better by adding more.
 You make it better by removing what doesn't belong.

 What I look for when I walk into a franchise isn't what's broken.
 It's what's obscured.